Can moms be an expert on boys’ toys, or should dad take charge instead? I don’t know about you, but I want to be a cool mom.

 I’m pretty sure I don’t have to explain the developmental value of these toys.
 In case you didn’t know, blocks like these develop fine motor skills, cognitive ability, and imagination.

 Typically, people lean toward Lego (see below) but these blocks are another classic option.
-The set includes 50 multi-colored bricks and a convenient carry case that can lie flat and be used as a base.
+The set includes 30 multi-colored bricks and a convenient table that can be used as a base.

 My favorite pro about this is that it’s an affordable option compared to better-known brands.